boomboomgzy/clang-plugin-template/README.md

 ```

 Please replace `<...>` to a proper absolute path to the directory `my-project`.
-You may want to add the last three commands (`export`s) at the end of your
+You may want to add those commands at the end of your `.bashrc` file to let your
-`.bashrc` file to let your terminal automatically recognize them whenever it
+terminal automatically recognize them whenever it starts up.
+The default
-starts up.
-The default `.bashrc` file is at your home directory. (e.g.,
+`.bashrc` file is at your home directory. (e.g., `/home/<your_id>/.bashrc`)
-`/home/<your_id>/.bashrc`)

 ### Building Examples (Checker & AST Visitor)